-D. THUNDERSTORM CLOUDS AND CLOUD DECKS – are the most massive clouds as we can see in the sky.
+D. THUNDERSTORM CLOUDS AND CLOUD DECKS – are the most massive clouds we can see in the sky.
 The biggest is cumulonimbus capillatus with a remarkable top.
-However, this is not the aim of my consideration, because I would like to point out at the cloud base.
+However, this is not the aim of my consideration, because I would like to point out the cloud base.
 The effect, that I will describe below can refer also to other clouds, which are thick enough or at least uniform.
-When the cloud is far from the observer, he can see only the illuminated parts of the cloud both from edges and from the gaps inside.
+When the cloud is far from the observer, he can see only the illuminated parts of the cloud both from the edges and from the gaps inside.
 When the cloud appears as a uniform layer then an observer is not able to see the shaded details.
-For a person standing in a distance to cloud the cloud base will look like a “grey wall” spreading down to the horizon.
-This is because the area of the sky, being illuminated directly by Sun plays the main role.
+For a person standing at a distance to cloud the cloud, the base will look like a “grey wall” spreading down to the horizon.
+This is because the area of the sky, being illuminated directly by the Sun plays the main role.
 Moreover, the light reflected from the upper parts of the cloud is also strong, much stronger than light reflected by the inner parts of the cloud base.
 The situation changes when the cloud approaches closer to an observer.
 The gaps or areas being directly illuminated by the Sun become more discernable.
 On the other hand, a brighter part of the shaded cloud base becomes visible.
 Everything happens due to the decrement of the illumination in our field of view, which incurs an eye adaptation to darker conditions.
-A light transition area definitely leads to change the contrast of the cloud base, making all its details clearly visible (Pic.
+A light transition area definitely leads to changing the contrast of the cloud base, making all its details clearly visible (Pic.
 27 – 30).